electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/_index.md

 It is expected that the Audi Q8 e-tron will be available in different variants with different body designs, motors, and batteries.

-- Audi Q8 e-tron 50
-- Audi Q8 e-tron 50 Sportback
 - Audi Q8 e-tron 55
 - Audi Q8 e-tron 55 Sportback
-- Audi Q8 e-tron S
+- Audi Q8 e-tron 65
-- Audi Q8 e-tron S Sportback
+- Audi Q8 e-tron 65 Sportback

 <br />